wg-osr/walkerga.github.io/_posts/2020-11-13-photomultiplication.md

 ---
 layout: post
-tags: spell elementalism
+tags: spell spiritualism
-title: Photomultiplication
+title: Radiance
 ---
-R: 60'  D: [dice] rounds
+**R**: 60'  **D**: [dice] rounds

-You absorb the light of a light source and multiply it into a vast swathe of electrons, blast all adjacent creatures: they takes [sum] damage and must save or be stunned for [dice] rounds.
+You transform a light source into a radiating ball of astral light blasting all creatures near it.
+They takes [sum] damage and must save or be stunned for [dice] rounds.
 The light source is dimmed an unusable for [dice] rounds.

+If 4 or more dice are invested in this spell, the blast becomes permanent and can be used as a portal to the astral plane if one survives the irradiation.

 ###### photon + multiplication
 ###### From The Unlawful Games's [Radiomancer](http://unlawfulgames.blogspot.com/2018/08/osr-radiomancer.html)